Anti-Inflammatory Diet Plan →

 Units Scale

-6. 1/3 cup neutral oil (ex: naturally refined avocado oil or naturally refined coconut oil)
+• ⅓ cup neutral oil or naturally refined coconut oil, melted

 Instructions

-3. Roll the batter into a ball, cover it in plastic wrap, and let it sit in the fridge for 10-20 minutes.
+2. Shape the dough into a ball, cover with plastic wrap, and refrigerate for 10-20 minutes (*see notes).

-8. Place the balls on a baking sheet, allowing room for the cookies to spread.
-Using a thumb, gently press into the center of each cookie, and patch up any cracked edges as needed.
+6. Place the dough balls on the prepared baking sheet, leaving space for spreading.
+Gently press your thumb into the center of each cookie, fixing any cracks around the edges as needed.

 Notes